William-King977/eng84_terraform/README.md

 * Can effectively scale up/down to meet the current load
 * Reduced time to provision
 * Ease of use
-* Little lines of code - a lot of background processes are occurring
+* Concise - a lot of background processes are occurring, more concise than Ansible
 * Always keeping up-to-date

 ## Terraform Diagram